MicrosoftDocs/dynamics-365-fraud-protection/content/mobile-sdk-react-native.md

     - The iOS SDK uses CLLocationManager, and checks for **CLAuthorizationStatus.authorizedAlways** or **CLAuthorizationStatus.authorizedWhenInUse** before it requests location data.
 The app should obtain **CLLocationManager.requestWhenInUseAuthorization** Or **CLLocationManager.requestAlwaysAuthorization** permission from the user.
     - The iOS SDK uses AppTrackingTransparency and checks for **ATTrackingManager.AuthorizationStatus.authorized** before it collects **AdvertisingId**.
 The app should obtain **ATTrackingManager.requestTrackingAuthorization** permission from the user.

 ## Support

 To log a support ticket, go to <https://dfp.microsoft.com>.
-(Global admin permissions are required.)
+Global administrator permissions are required.